pipedaguer/ClasesTech-fellows/Home.md

 | ----------- | ----------- | ----------- | ----------- |----------- |
 | 1 :star:      | Feb 10 2024   | Coming Soon! | Coming Soon! | [[ Week 1: Welcome ]] |
 | 2      | Feb 17 2024   | Coming Soon! | Coming Soon! | [[ TBD ]] |

+# Fellows

+## Home Groups
+These are your _assigned_ home groups.
+They are subject to change in March.
+We will be using home groups to conduct certain activities during the seminars, and

 # Your Team